The Rover P6, 1963-1977

 Fiske Motors had their premises ( show room, workshop, used car lot) at Whitehorse Road, Box Hill.

 Here is an advertisement for Regent Motors from 1978.
 Advert courtesy of http://roverp6baustralia.com/

 Interestingly it is a year after P6 production finished, the replacement SD1 3500 was also being sold.

 1970 Rover P6 B “Glass Top” – One of 16 (estimated ?) cars with Triplex glass roof.
 This P6B also with a “Continental” Boot Kit.
 The car came off the production line 21 August 1970 and was sent to Regent Motors in Melbourne as an export car.
 It was registered as a 1971 model (or may have not been registered until 1971).
 The car now has Mk 2 red seats and door trims; the engine is a replacement high compression Suffix ‘C’ model as was the original, lower numbered, engine; the gearbox is from a Leyland P76 (the car did not have an engine or gearbox when purchased).

 The Triplex Glass Roof was an “approved” option available on Rover P6 2000 and P6B 3500 in early 1970s.
 It was a joint development between Rover, Triplex and Roof Installations Ltd. The roof conversion was also available for existing P6s through Roof Installations.
 It was never a popular option and not many were converted, and consequently not many remain.

-The only known complete car in Australia and one of the few remaining World wide.
+The car is the only known complete car in Australia and one of the few remaining World wide.
 (Although there was a roof in parts that was around a few years ago, it’s current existence is unconfirmed).

 See more photos of Club P6 vehicles on our Flickr Page: